-Investment in transformational infrastructure – particularly East West Rail and mass rapid transit schemes such as those planned for Cambridgeshire and Milton Keynes, supported by high quality first last mile provision– is central to supporting the sustainable growth of the region.
+Investment in transformational infrastructure – particularly East West Rail and mass rapid transit, supported by high quality first mile, last mile provision– is central to supporting the region's residents and businesses.

 Securing the right service offer is crucial, given the varied work patterns of our communities and the need to unlock opportunities for all, including those in rural areas with limited access to the public transport network.